 - Peter Gallison, “War Against the Center,” Grey Room No. 4 (Summer, 2001): 5-33.

 - David Monteyne, Fallout Shelter: Designing for Civil Defense in the Cold War (Minneapolis: University of Minnesota Press, 2011).

 - Nicholas Meyer, dir., “The Day After,” ABC Circle Films, 126 min., 1983.

 For the first episode of Dangerous History on WAWD?
-Radio I interviewed Nushelle de Silva, who has her own show, Museum Missives, 5pm on Thursdays.
+Radio I interviewed Nushelle de Silva, who has her own internet broadcast show, Museum Missives, 5pm on Thursdays.
 (Listen to our interview here.)
 My discussion with Nushelle focuses on self-discovery.
 How does our work connect to the world around us?
 Does it reflect our inner goals, hopes, and fears?
 As we work through the marathon of the PhD process together, Nushelle reminds us to aim high, raise our spirits, and reinsert our humanity into our professional lives.

 Nushelle da Silva is a PhD student in History, Theory, and Criticism of Art and Architecture at MIT.
 She received a Master of Science in Architecture Studies (SMArchS) from MIT in 2015, and a BA in Architecture from Princeton University in 2011.
 Her research is broadly concerned with the politics of display; her past work has examined Cold War exhibitions, contentious museum collections, and the fate of monuments in times of crisis.